skeres/ssl_tls_01/readme.md

 ### Generate SSL self signed certificate
 Create cert.conf for the SSL certificate.
-Again, an important field is "alt_names".
+**Again, an important field is "alt_names"**.
 Past the content in the file, and replace value "www.my-little-compagny.com" with your own domain name or IP address.

 `touch cert.conf`